DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 We made these changes because:

-- entering the subject 'class size' isn’t helpful as this would vary between classes and schools
+- entering the subject 'class size' is not helpful as this would vary between classes and schools
-- selecting ‘training pattern’ isn’t something schools do; it is derived from the ITT provider
+- selecting ‘training pattern’ is not something schools do; it is derived from the ITT provider
 - ITT providers need mentors to create placements
 - ITT providers store information on known mentors within their network
 - ITT providers need to recruit new mentors each year to fulfil their training needs